Spectacular Spider-Man Magazine #2

 Quality Rating: C+

 Chronological Placement Considerations: This should take place after the scenes in Amazing Spider-Man #66 that show Norman still hiding from his son Harry.
 ASM #66-67 is a continued story and i've placed it after those issues; the MCP, probably following a Marvel Index, actually interweaves the scenes in this magazine with scenes from ASM #66-67.
-Either way, we never actually see Norman show up again in Amazing prior to his appearance here, and he's with Norman at the beginning of this issue.
+And see Michael Grabowski's comment regarding that.
+Either way, we never actually see Norman show up again in Amazing prior to his appearance here, and he's with Harry at the beginning of this issue.

 Continuity Insert?
 N